kleis-technology/terraform-training/tutorials/TP3/README.md

 }
 ```

-This block will provide the `data.aws_ami.debian_buster.id` attribute that returns the AMI id matching our request.
+This block will provide the `data.aws_ami.debian_buster.id` attribute that returns the AMI id matching the request.

 ### Declaring the AWS Instance

-Now that we have determined the debian buster AMI id, we will declare our AWS Instance.
+Now that you have determined the debian buster AMI id, you will declare an AWS Instance.

-For that matter, we will use the [aws_instance](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance) resource.
+For that matter, use the [aws_instance](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance) resource.
 ```HCL
 resource "aws_instance" "vm" {
     ami = data.aws_ami.debian_buster.id